-We get no error, unless we expand \foo while \bar is still undefined.
-What happens is that as soon as TEX sees an undefined macro it will create a hash entry and when later it gets defined that entry will be reused.
-So, \bar really exists but can be in an undefined state.
+We get no error, unless we expand \foo while \foo is still undefined.
+What happens is that as soon as \foo as \foo as a undefined macro it will create a hash entry and when later it gets defined that entry will be reused.
+So, \foo really exists but can be in an undefined state.

-'''

 bar : bar

 foo : foo

 myfirstbar :

-'''